Are you dreaming of embarking on an adventure to explore the world but find yourself struggling to save enough money?

 - The hotel may offer airport shuttles.
 If you are considering this check the time of operation we have been caught out quite a few times when we have had early departures to the airport.

-- Why not join a Hotel Chain rewards program and earn free nights.
+- Why not join a Hotel Chain rewards program and earn free nights e.g. Accor one of the biggest in the world

 - Avoid high season and travel in the shoulder season which usually coincides with Spring and Autumn.

-- Follow the hotels on their social media channels and website and sign up for their deals.
+- Follow the hotels on their social media channels and websites and sign up for their deals.
 They either send their deals by email or post on Facebook, Twitter or Instagram.

 - Also check with Tripadvisor on the latest reviews and their prices as a comparison. e.g. check out Tripadvisor’s London page